Maps & directions to Edinburgh Campus

 There are safe cycle routes to the Edinburgh Campus from the city centre, Edinburgh Park and the west.
 These either follow the main roads or the cycle paths along the Union Canal.
 You can plan your journey on the CycleStreets website.

-Lothian Buses offers local bus services 25, X25, 34, 45 and N25 (night bus) to the Edinburgh Campus.
-Service 25 is the most frequent, leaving the city centre every 15 minutes during the day, and every 30 minutes after 8.00pm.
+Lothian Buses offers local bus services 25, X25, 34, 45, 63 and N25/N34 (night bus) to the Edinburgh Campus.
+Service 25 is the most frequent, leaving the city centre every 10 minutes during the day, and every 15 minutes after 8.00pm.
 The journey takes about 30–40 minutes from the city centre, depending on what time of day you’re travelling.
-A return journey costs £2.60.
+Fares from the city cost £1.60 single/£4.00 day ticket.
+Note that exact money is required for Lothian Buses (with the exception of Airlink) but you can pay for tickets using your mobile phone, if preferred.
+Regular travellers to the campus should consider getting a Ridacard.

 A number of taxi services, such as Central Taxis, are available at taxi ranks in the centre of Edinburgh, including Waverley and Haymarket rail stations and St Andrew Square bus station, as well as at Edinburgh airport.
 The journey to Heriot-Watt University takes about 20–30 minutes from the city centre, and about 10 minutes from Edinburgh airport.
 A return journey to the city centre costs about £30.